qbancoffee/imac_g3_ivad_board_init/schematics_and_pcbs/readme.txt

 -RPiG3iMac
 	Additional KiCAD projects for a Raspberry Pi Hat and a breakout board for the J20 board.
-These boards were contributed by Rudy, look inside the directory for more details.
+These boards were contributed by Rudy https://reng.ca , look inside the directory for more details.